carts88/carts88/README.md

 A custom fantasy hockey system inspired by traditional formats, with a few twists:
 - Scoring heavily based on **box score statistics**
 - Designed to approximate a modified version of **Game Score**
-- Aimed to better quantify a player’s overall value to their team
+- Aimed to quantify a player’s overall value to their team in terms of points

 *(Game Score originally developed by Dom Luszczyszyn of The Athletic)*